 September 21, 2001 Right now, last week's tragic events in the United States are uppermost in people's minds.
 Like millions of people around the globe, Canadians are very concerned about the situation.
 We all share in the sheer horror of what has happened.

 September 21, 2001

 Today, we released a section of the speech that I was to give in Moncton two days ago.
 It deals with current economic developments.
 The speech was postponed in light of last week's tragic events in the United States.

-April 20, 2001 The Bank of Canada has a commitment to contribute to the economic well-being of Canadians.
-In other words, we must conduct monetary policy so that it fosters sustained economic growth.
-Fundamentally, this means creating conditions that favour rising employment and incomes, strong investment, and a more stable macroeconomic environment.
+June 26, 2001 The Bank of Canada's commitment is to contribute to the economic well-being of Canadians.
+This means conducting monetary policy so that it fosters sustained economic growth - by creating conditions that favour rising output, employment, and incomes, and a stable macroeconomic environment.